aanas1010/Vaccine-Management-System/phase1/design_specification.md

 As mentioned, dependency inversion is used extensively, thus preserving the clean architecture’s dependency requirement.
 In other words, the outer layers only depend on the inner layers and not the inverse, and each layer has interfaces that they implement for the outer layers to reference.
 This approach has the advantage of maintaining a clean, organized program and allowing for ease of collaboration.

+- CRC-cards were uploaded within the folder `phase1` to demonstrate consistency with the Clean Architecture.

 ## Design Patterns
 In our program, we chose to implement the Decorator design pattern.
 We made an interface called `ServiceLocation`, which supports methods for reading and writing vaccine and appointment details.